FOREX-Dollar rallies on U.S. jobs data, hits 13-yr peak vs yen

 After the release of the data, interest rate futures traders

-bet on a rate hike in October.
-A Reuters survey Friday, however,
+bet on a 52 percent of a rate hike in October.
+But some currency

 The dollar rose more than 1 percent against the euro, yen,